 People who are placed on blood thinners or anticoagulant medication to prevent blood clots are sometimes concerned about eating kale and other green leafy vegetables that are rich in vitamin K. Vitamin K has a unique action that assists in clotting blood, and can interfere with the effects of some blood thinners.
 However, people taking these medicines can safely eat these vegetables with a general precaution: eating a relatively consistent amount from day to day can allow one’s physician to adjust the dose of medication to balance the dietary intake of vitamin K, and should not interfere with the anticoagulant medication’s effectiveness.
 For those who are on blood thinners or anticoagulant medications, it would be wise to check with their physician and possibly a clinical dietitian.

 Another concern has been the goitrogen content of kale and other cruciferous vegetables.
-Goitrogens are naturally occurring substances that can block iodine from entering the thyroid gland.
+Goitrogens are naturally occurring substances, sometimes referred to as “anti-nutrients,” that can block iodine from entering the thyroid gland.
 Iodine is a trace mineral needed by the body to make thyroid hormones that promote normal metabolism.
 A deficiency of iodine can lead to a condition called goiter, or enlargement of the thyroid.
 Healthy persons who eat enough iodine and metabolize iodine normally will not be affected by dietary goitrogens.
 However, if one has an underactive thyroid called hypothyroidism and cannot produce enough thyroid hormone, eating excess goitrogens, especially in raw form, may further suppress thyroid activity and increase the risk of goiter.
 Those who have hypothyroidism specifically due to an iodine deficiency are at greatest risk.
 A simple solution is to cook cruciferous vegetables, which deactivates the enzyme responsible for causing the goitrogenic effect.
 Including a wide variety of vegetables each week other than cruciferous will also protect against eating an excess amount of goitrogens.

 - Available throughout much of the year, Kale is even tolerant to frost and cold weather.
 Low temperatures can actually cause kale and other cruciferous vegetables to convert starch molecules into sugar, resulting in a sweeter, less bitter flavor.